roryday/Infusion-Defect-Tracking-System/README.md

 # 📊 CEF Infusion Defect Trace & Root Cause Dashboard

 This project presents a SQL-driven analytics workflow for tracking and investigating **infusion defects** in the **Assembly CEF process** of battery cell manufacturing.
-*Note that all data presented is sample data since real data is confidential,
+*Note that all data presented is sample data since real data is confidential

 ---